St. Paul’s Hospital

 Area of Interest

-Dr. Krahn’s dual research interests span from collaboration with basic science researchers on gene sequencing to clinical studies of diagnostic test utility to single and multicenter randomized trials evaluating the diagnostic and therapeutic utility of novel interventions in patients with arrhythmia.
+Dr. Krahn’s dual research interests span from collaborations with basic science researchers on gene sequencing to clinical studies of diagnostic test utility to single and multicenter randomized trials evaluating the diagnostic and therapeutic utility of novel interventions in patients with arrhythmia.

-Currently Dr. Krahn leads 3 national registries and bio banks:
+Currently Dr. Krahn leads 3 national registries and biobanks:

 The underlying theme of his work has formed a Canadian collaboration for the study of rare heart rhythm conditions in registries and biobanks and led to the formation of the Hearts in Rhythm Organization or HIRO (www.heartsinrhythm.ca) to support researchers, clinicians and patients with their families.
+HiRO aims to facilitate collaborative research and engage patients and families with inherited arrhythmias, as well as ensure high quality and standardized care across Canada, ultimately helping to prevent sudden death from these devastating conditions.